gflohr/qgoda-essential/index.md

 See [https://github.com/[% config.theme_repo %]](https://github.com/[% config.theme_repo %])
 for instructions on how to use this theme.
 The pages below give you a detailed insight into the internals of the theme.
+The default site serves its own documentation.

 [% INCLUDE components/listing.html %]